 It may be a whole other ball game when it comes to detoxing your toddler.
 First, it’s important to note that too much screen time for young children is dangerous for their brain development, especially if it’s active screen time.

 Active screen time is anything that causes them to learn or do something active.
-Think video games, iPad learning games, etc. Passive scream time, think watching shows or movies, is less damaging to their developing brains.
+Think video games, iPad learning games, etc. Passive scream time, such as watching shows or movies, is less damaging to their developing brains.

-Because their brains experience high amounts of stimulation during video gameplay, it makes it hard for them to attain that same level of high doing other things.
-Therin lies the addictive part–they won’t find anything else as satisfying as playing video games, therefore they will struggle to entertain themselves or be content with playing toys or being creative.
+Because their brains experience high amounts of stimulation during video gameplay, it is hard for them to attain that same level of high doing other things.
+Therein lies the addictive part–they won’t find anything else as satisfying as playing video games; therefore, they will struggle to entertain themselves or be content with playing with toys or being creative.